ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 There's a noticeable, 500% drop in the organic search traffic directed to your site.
-Wait a minute, you say to yourself -- I made no big changes to the site, did none of those shady SEO tricks to get some juice, my `analytics.js` is still in place and ticking (you can still see at least _some_ traffic directed to your by Google).
+Wait a minute, you say to yourself -- I made no big changes to the site, did none of those shady SEO tricks to get some juice, my `analytics.js` is still in place and ticking (you can still see at least _some_ traffic directed to your site by Google).
 Quick look at the [Google Search Console (aka Google Webmaster tools)][2] reveals no particularly important messages or warnings.

 __Has this happened to your site?
 What can you do to get the traffic and the visitors back?
 Read on to find out.__